-The decision of whether to deploy either on-premise or in the cloud was a major decision only a short time ago.
-According to Gartner, however, there has been a growing shift occurring from on-premise to subscription-based SaaS models.
+Whether to deploy either on-premise or in the cloud was a significant decision only a short time ago.
+According to Gartner, however, a growing shift has occurred from on-premise to subscription-based SaaS models.

-While on-premise solutions were prominent in the past, the cloud has been making steady progress over the last decade, supplanting on-premise as the way to go when it comes to web services.
+While on-premise solutions were prominent in the past, the cloud has been making steady progress over the last decade, supplanting on-premise as the way to go regarding web services.

-Amazon Web Services (AWS), in particular, has risen to become one of the largest contenders in the cloud space through the bundling of tools and services that simplify the IT team’s lives and unifies different processes.
+In particular, Amazon Web Services (AWS) has risen to become one of the most significant contenders in the cloud space through the bundling of tools and services that simplify the IT team's lives and unify different processes.

 Agility CMS enables businesses big and small to build digital experiences in the cloud.
 The CMS integrates with AWS, giving users greater control over their content and governance, including greater data privacy, all in an environment that's easy to understand for both technical and non-technical users.

-Let’s take a look at AWS, see its benefits, and discover how an AWS-ready CMS can help business and enterprise users.
+Let's look at AWS, see its benefits, and discover how an AWS-ready CMS can help business and enterprise users.

 What Is AWS?